 If you can’t get in to see your general practice team or need care after hours you can visit one of the urgent care clinics listed below (see the next section for advice if you live in a rural area).
 At these clinics:

+*There is a fee for xray and plaster cast services for all patients including children under 14.
 To check the fees charged by each clinic please click on their links below.
 Please note Moorhouse Medical has free ACC wound care.

 Urgent care clinics